Hill30/NGScroller/README.md

 Each template instance gets its own scope, where the given loop variable is set to the current collection item.
 The collection content is provided by the datasource.
 The datasource name is specified in the scroll_expression.

-As the template for an item is instantiated it is placed on the canvas.
-Its height is determined by the list of items currently instantiated.
-Unless overridden by the ngScrollCanvas directive (see below) the immediate parent of the element with the directive will be used as canvas.

-The viewport is an element representing the space where the content of the canvas is to be shown.
+The viewport is an element representing the space where the items from the collection are to be shown.
 Unless specified explicitly with the ngScrollViewport directive (see below), browser window will be used as viewport.

-Either way the viewport height has to be constrained because the directive will stop asking the datasource for more elements when it has enough to fill out the viewport.
+**Important:** The viewport height has to be constrained because the directive will stop asking the datasource for more elements only when it has enough to fill out the viewport.
 If the height of the viewport is not constrained (style="height:auto") this will never happen and the directive will try to pull the entire content of the datasource.